GiovaneIwamoto/campus-docs-assistant/README.md

 ## **SETUP GUIDELINES**

-**Recommended Embedding Model**
-   - Use `nomic-embed-text` with an output dimension of $768$.

-**Embedding & Index Compatibility**
-   - Your Pinecone index dimension must match the embedding model's output.

-**Ollama Runtime**
-   - Ollama must be running locally to use the assistant.

-**Personal Knowledge Bases**
-   - Avoid modifying the shared index.
-Create a separate Pinecone index if needed.
+To begin, it's recommended to use the *nomic-embed-text* model for generating embeddings, as it provides an output dimension of $768$.
+When setting up your Pinecone index, ensure that its dimensionality matches the output of the embedding model — this compatibility is crucial for proper functioning.
+Additionally, make sure that the Ollama runtime is running locally, as the assistant depends on it to operate.
+Lastly, if you intend to incorporate personal knowledge bases, avoid making changes to the shared Pinecone index.
+Instead, create a separate index to keep your data isolated and organized.

 ---